aksiooma/azure-sql-invoice-generator/report.md

     - Use WSL to create a Python virtual environment for integration development.

 2. **Validate Access:**
    - Test connectivity to Azure SQL Database using `pyodbc`.
+Did not work with pyodbc.
+   - Test connectivity to Azure SQL Database using `pymssql`.
+Changing to pymssql worked.
    - Test file upload to Azure Blob Storage using `azure-storage-blob`.

 3. **Start Coding:**